xDAnkit/calculator/README.md

-# This is a basic calculator application on JavaScript
+# This is a basic calculator application on JavaScript by Ankit.